lucylow/Starfish/README.md

 1. Individuals
   * AI specialists
-  * data scientists
+  * Data scientists
-  * big data engineers
+  * Big data engineers
-  * buisness intelligence professionals
+  * Buisness intelligence professionals

 2. Companies - Startups to multi-national enterprises
   * Accenture
   * CGI
   * KPMG

 3. Goverment
+  * Large databases to collect information
+  * Ex including climate monitoring, securities law compliance, geological surveys, patent applications and grants, surveillance, national security, border control, law enforcement, public health, voter registration, or vehicle registration

 ----
 ### Business Revenue Model

-Starfish will be financially sustainable through it's revenue from the **Subscription (Monthly fee) model**.
+**Starfish will be financially sustainable through it's revenue from the Subscription (Monthly fee) model**.
 A Subscription holds the reference to instances of user-defined Contracts.
 Contracts are the custom and user defined artifact that describe a data subscription service.
 These are custom contracts that the buyer interacts with.
 The existence of these contracts live within subscriptions.

 **The data consumers are the users in the Data Marketplace that pay for data.**